- Table of contents

 More specifically, the Gb proxy terminates the NS-VCs of each BSS locally.
 Furthermore, it establishes one NS-VC with the SGSN.

-It also contains support for converting form a NS/UDP/IP (Gb over IP) stacking to a frame-relay based NS/FR/GRE/IP stacking.
+It also contains support for converting from a NS/UDP/IP (Gb over IP) stacking to a frame-relay based NS/FR/GRE/IP stacking in both directions.

 The proxy then forwards NS-DUs (BSSGP PDUs) between the SGSN and the